Everything you need to know about repossession orders.

 - Don’t avoid letters that you receive from a loan provider or mortgage lender out of fear.
 The earlier you act, the more time you have to find a solution to your problem without it spiralling out of control.

-- Get free money advice at an early stage to help you deal with financial problems that you are experiencing.
+- Get free money advice at an early stage to help you deal with the financial problems that you are experiencing.

 Being more efficient with spending

 One of the best ways to avoid the risk of repossession orders altogether is to be better and more efficient with your outgoings and what you spend money on.
-This way, you will send less and have more available to be prioritised to be spent on clearing any outstanding debts you may have.
+This way, you will spend less and have more available to be prioritised to be spent on clearing any outstanding debts you may have.
 Undertaking some simple practices could save you quite a bit of money.
 Interestingly, you can still enjoy some non-essential pleasures whilst saving money too.

 For example, if you are an avid gym-goer, unless you have specific dietary needs, consider swapping vegan protein supplements for whey substitutes which may be cheaper.
 When buying ice cream, buy in bulk and store it in your freezer, rather than buying single items.
 Rather than buying crafted coffees when you are out, consider buying a slightly better instant coffee and making that for yourself in an insulated cup at home for when you are on the go.